 - In the event we don't have any storms, we will focus on landscape photography.

 The itinerary is being kept flexible to account for weather and current conditions.
 We will be based along the South Rim of the Grand Canyon and exactly where we decide to shoot will depend on what Mother Nature gives us.
 The itinerary below is only meant to give you an idea of what we could be doing each day.

-This workshop is designed as an extension to our Storm Chasing Workshops on either July 23-26 or July31-Aug 3.
-You will need to be in Tucson, AZ prior to 10AM on July 27th or we can make plans to meet you in Tusayan, AZ mid-afternoon.
+This workshop is designed as an extension to our Storm Chasing Workshops on either July 30 - Aug 2 or Aug 7-10.
+You will need to be in Tucson, AZ prior to 10AM on Aug 3, or we can make plans to meet you in Tusayan, AZ mid-afternoon.
 Transportation is provided for all workshop outings but workshop participants may want their own vehicle for activities outside the scope of the workshop.

 All participants on this trip should be in reasonably good physical condition.
 How much hiking we do will depend on the group's interest and abilities.
 All participants should be comfortable hiking 1-2 miles per day.

 We timed this workshop for the best chance of monsoon storms and dramatic clouds.
 We'll certainly make the best of what Mother Nature throws at us.
 The photographic opportunities are endless at the Grand Canyon and we'll get great photos no matter what the weather does.